 As time went on, most of her clients turned out to be hotel-related, which highlighted what she loved working on and what she was good at.
 Flash forward to the present day, and her PR company is now entirely selective and concentrated only on the hospitality industry.
 She is now known as “the go-to girl” for any new open, renovation, or special event going on at hotels across the country, making her one of the most successful female business owners in the Midwest.

 While this sounds easy to accomplish in an industry like public relations, you may wonder how someone in the design industry can experience the same type of niche-based success.
-For that, we turned to Shay Bocks, the Founder and CEO of Feast Design Co., who has a 100 percent proposal acceptance with clients in the food industry and whose top-selling product has been a number-one seller at StudioPress almost every month for more than three years.
+For that, we turned to Shay Bocks, the Founder and CEO of Feast Design Co.

-First off, why is it important for a designer/design agency to choose a niche?
+First off, why is it important for a designer to choose a niche?
 For starters, it showcases your value from the very beginning to your potential client.

 By making themselves subject matter experts in the food industry, Feast notices trends before they become trends.
 “This means you get to be the one to help your clients get ahead of the game,” says Bocks.
 “Your specific insight helps them establish their authority as experts in their niche and puts more money in their pockets.”

 But what about money in your pocket?
 How does that work as a niche-based designer?
-By tapping into the needs of a particular audience and providing solutions – that is the trick to being successful and commanding in your category.
-True success comes by recognizing the needs of a specific group, then jumping at opportunities that arise from them.
+By tapping into the needs of a particular audience and providing solutions—that’s the trick to being successful and commanding in your category.
+True success comes by recognizing the needs of a specific group, then jumping at the opportunities that arise from them.
 That includes word-of-mouth referrals.

 “Don’t underestimate the power of referrals, especially in the age of Facebook groups,” said Bocks, who saw her business boom after word spread that she was the person for the job, every time, in this specific industry.